eProsima/Fast-DDS-docs/docs/advanced.rst

 First of all, asynchronous mode has to be activated in the publisher parameters.
 Then, a suitable reliability mode has to be selected.
 In this case it is important to make sure that all fragments of the message are received.
 The loss of a fragment means the loss of the entire message, so it would be best to choose reliable mode.

-The default size of this fragments using the UDPv4 transport has a value of 65kb (which includes the space reserved to the data and the message header).This means that the publisher would have to write at least about 1100 fragments.
+The default message size of this fragments using the UDPv4 transport has a value of 65kb (which includes the space reserved to the data and the message header).
+This means that the publisher would have to write at least about 1100 fragments.

 This amount of fragment could slow down the transmission, so it could be interesting to decrease the heartbeat period in order to increase the reactivity of the publisher.